Victoria, British Columbia: Infrastructure

-As of 15 December 2020 the CRD announced that core municipalities within Greater Victoria no longer discharge screened wastewater into the Strait of Juan de Fuca.
+As of 15 December 2020, the CRD announced that core municipalities within Greater Victoria no longer discharge screened wastewater into the Strait of Juan de Fuca.
 The wastewater treatment facility was required to comply with federal regulations that forbid untreated discharge into waterways.
 The wastewater treatment project included pump stations at Clover Point and Macaulay Point in addition to the wastewater treatment plant at McLoughlin Point and the residuals treatment facility at Hartland landfill.
 The wastewater treatment plant serves Victoria, Esquimalt, Saanich, Oak Bay, View Royal, Langford, Colwood and the Esquimalt and Songhees First Nations.

 The Saanich Peninsula wastewater treatment plant serves North Saanich, Central Saanich and the Town of Sidney as well as the Victoria International Airport, the Institute of Ocean Sciences and the Tseycum and Pauquachin First Nations.
 This is a secondary level treatment plant which produces Class A biosolids.

 Transportation

 Air

 Victoria International Airport is an international airport that serves the Saanich Peninsula.

 Victoria International Airport in North Saanich has non-stop flights to and from Toronto, Seattle, Montreal (seasonal), select seasonal sun destinations, and many cities throughout Western Canada.
 Multiple scheduled helicopter and seaplane flights are available daily from Victoria Inner Harbour Airport to Vancouver International Airport, Vancouver Harbour, and Seattle.

 Victoria is also home to the world's largest all-seaplane airline, Harbour Air.
 Harbour air offers flights during daylight hours at least every 30 minutes between Victoria's inner harbour and Vancouver's downtown terminal or YVR south terminal.
 Harbour Air also operate scenic tour flights over the Victoria harbour and gulf islands area.
+Other seaplane operators include Washington State-based Kenmore Air, offering service between Seattle's Lake Union or Lake Washington and Victoria Inner Harbour Airport, and Seair Seaplanes, offering service between Vancouver Harbour Flight Centre and downtown Victoria.